Super Bowl XII: Super Bowl pregame news and notes

+The Broncos were the first team to wear a face mask color other than gray.
+Denver debuted white face masks in 1975 and wore them through 1996, prior to a complete redesign for 1997.

 This was the first Super Bowl to feature arrow markers every ten yards, beginning at the 10 yard line, to indicate the direction of the nearest goal line, which were first used at Kansas City's Arrowhead Stadium in 1973.
 They became mandatory league-wide the following season in 1978.

 Broadcasting

-The game, the first Super Bowl to be played in prime time, was broadcast in the United States by CBS with play-by-play announcer Pat Summerall and color commentator Tom Brookshier.
-The game kicked off at 5:17 p.m.
-Central Standard Time.
+The game was broadcast in the United States by CBS.
+It was the first Super Bowl played in prime time, with a kickoff time of 6:17 p.m.
+Eastern / 5:17 p.m.
+Central.
+Play-by-play announcer Pat Summerall and color commentator Tom Brookshier were in the broadcast booth.
 Hosting the coverage was The NFL Today hosts Brent Musburger; Irv Cross; Phyllis George (in the last game of her first stint on The NFL Today before leaving to host the short-lived People the following season).
-Also contributing were Hank Stram (who had recently been fired by the New Orleans Saints); Jimmy "The Greek" Snyder; Sonny Jurgensen (working on CBS Radio coverage); Gary Bender; Paul Hornung; Nick Buoniconti and Jack Whitaker.
+Also contributing were Hank Stram (who would be fired by the New Orleans Saints 13 days after the game); Jimmy "The Greek" Snyder; Sonny Jurgensen (working on CBS Radio coverage); Gary Bender; Paul Hornung; Nick Buoniconti and Jack Whitaker.
 Buoniconti and Hornung served as sideline reporters; with Hornung doing postgame interviews in the Broncos' locker room; while Bender covered the trophy presentation in the Cowboy locker room.

+Local radio broadcasters were KRLD-AM in Dallas with Verne Lundquist and Brad Sham, and KOA-AM in Denver with Bob Martin and Larry Zimmer.
+Both broadcasts could be picked up in distant areas since KRLD and KOA are 50,000-watt Class A clear channel stations.

-An interesting aspect was the use of what was called an Electronic Palette graphics system (created by CBS and Ampex) for a painting-like aspect to several visual graphics; such as the game intro, starting lineups and bumpers going into or coming out of a commercial break.
+The broadcast used what was called the Electronic Palette graphics system (created by CBS and Ampex) for a painting-like aspect to several visual graphics; such as the game intro, starting lineups and bumpers going into or coming out of a commercial break.
 These graphics were done by sports artist LeRoy Neiman.
 CBS would also unveil what was known as the "Action Track"; showing the trail of a football that had been kicked during replays.
 Also, when the planned lead-in (the Phoenix Open golf tournament) was halted due to poor weather, CBS Sports president Robert Wussler (in New York) and producer Barry Frank (at the Superdome) ended up filling the time period with an impromptu look at how the game would be produced.
 As in their previous Super Bowl; CBS used the Frank Sinatra song "Winners" to play over the closing montage.